-For employees with LGPS membership prior to 1 April 2014 employers will still be required to notify the administering authority of:
+For employees with LGPS membership prior to 1 April 2015 employers will still be required to notify the Administering Authority of:

-- a) changes in contractual hours for part-time employees (or the average hours for the Scheme year for employees who have no contractual hours), and - b) changes in contractual weeks / contractual days per year (if the administering authority prorates the membership of employees whose contractual weeks / contractual days per year are less than 52 per annum / 365 per year)
+- a) changes in contractual hours for part-time employees (or the average hours for the Scheme year for employees who have no contractual hours), and - b) changes in contractual weeks / contractual days per year (if the Administering Authority prorates the membership of employees whose contractual weeks / contractual days per year are less than 52 per annum / 365 per year)

-- members to whom the underpin calculation applies where the change occurs prior to NPA (2008 Scheme definition - normally age 65) so that the underpin calculation can be accurately performed, - members who have an added years contract (as the added years contract has to be adjusted upon a change in contractual hours), and - members covered by regulation 20(13) of the LGPS (Benefits, Membership and Contributions) Regulations 2007 (minimum ill health enhancement for those who were active members before 1 April 2008, were aged 45 or over at that time, have been in continuous membership since then, and have not already received any benefits in respect of that membership) as a change in contractual hours can affect the level of the minimum ill health enhancement.
+- members to whom the underpin calculation applies where the change occurs prior to NPA (2009 Scheme definition) so that the underpin calculation can be accurately performed, - members who have an added years contract (as the added years contract has to be adjusted upon a change in contractual hours), and - members covered by regulation 20(5) of the 2008 Benefit Regulations (minimum ill health enhancement for those who were active members before 1 April 2009) as a change in contractual hours can affect the level of the minimum ill health enhancement.

-For all such members, employers will need to provide, at each 31 March, the relevant changes that have occurred during the Scheme year (as the information is required by the Pension Fund administering authority to calculate the member's benefits for the purposes of the Annual Benefits Statement and the annual allowance) and provide, at the date of leaving, the changes that have occurred during the Scheme year in which the date of leaving falls.
+For all such members, employers will need to provide, at each 31 March, the relevant changes that have occurred during the Scheme year (as the information is required by the Administering Authority to calculate the member's benefits for the purposes of the Annual Benefits Statement and the annual allowance) and provide, at the date of leaving, the changes that have occurred during the Scheme year in which the date of leaving falls.